Learn How to Carve Out More Time for Sourcing

-Automated phone interviews, or self-guided phone interviews, can cut down your time-to-hire by a week.
+Automated phone interviews, or virtual phone interviews, can cut down your time-to-hire by a week.
 To determine if they are right for your organization, start by assessing the amount of time it takes for your team to schedule and complete phone interviews.
 Track the hours your recruiters spend on communication, scheduling, and the interviews themselves.
 These mundane tasks often fill a recruiter's day, when they could be spending more time sourcing.
 Hiring tools can help you track this data.
 Once you know which tasks take the longest, you can brainstorm how to speed up the tasks and better allocate time to sourcing.

 Your company can join the 73% of companies that already use talent acquisition software.
 With automated hiring software, these companies can screen candidates faster, and recruiters spend less time on the phone.
 This will save valuable sourcing time, and can even allow you to dedicate specific days to brainstorming your sourcing ideas.
 Your team can then dedicate other days to implementing the different strategies.

 With automation, you have time to try out different sourcing strategies.
 You can also track the data, and find out what works best for you!